Dice Semimetric Losses: Optimizing the Dice Score with Soft Labels: Experiments

-is a recent challenge held at MICCAI 2020 and 2021 specifically for the evaluation of inter-rater variability.
-Following \cite{MRNetJiCVPR2021,UsingSilvaMICCAIWorkshop2021}, we use QUBIQ 2020, which contains 7 segmentation tasks in 4 different CT and MR datasets, including prostate (55 cases, 2 tasks, 6 raters), brain growth (39 cases, 1 task, 7 raters), brain tumor (32 cases, 3 tasks, 3 raters) and kidney (24 cases, 1 task, 3 raters).
-For each dataset, we calculate the averaged Dice score between each rater and majority votes in Table \ref{tb:ratio} (Appendix \ref{app:tables}).
-We can see that for certain datasets such as brain tumor task 2, the inter-rater disagreement can be very high.
-Following \cite{MRNetJiCVPR2021}, we resize all images to $256\times 256$.
+\textbf{QUBIQ} is a recent challenge held at MICCAI 2020 and 2021, specifically designed to evaluate the inter-rater variability in medical imaging.
+Following \cite{MRNetJiCVPR2021,UsingSilvaMICCAIWorkshop2021}, we use QUBIQ 2020, which contains 7 segmentation tasks in 4 different CT and MR datasets: Prostate (55 cases, 2 tasks, 6 raters), Brain Growth (39 cases, 1 task, 7 raters), Brain Tumor (32 cases, 3 tasks, 3 raters), and Kidney (24 cases, 1 task, 3 raters).
+For each dataset, we calculate the average Dice score between each rater and the majority votes in Table \ref{tb:ratio}.
+In some datasets, such as Brain Tumor T2, the inter-rater disagreement can be quite substantial.
+In line with \cite{MRNetJiCVPR2021}, we resize all images to $256\times 256$.